Carol Hitchcock: Biography

-Hitchcock was also part of the backing chorus on a charity record by Ferry Aid, to raise funds for the Zebrugge Ferry Disaster, which covered the Beatles' song "Let It Be" (March 1987).
-The recording featured Paul McCartney, Kate Bush and Bananarama.
+Hitchcock was also part of the backing chorus on a charity record by Ferry Aid to raise funds for the Zeebrugge Ferry Disaster, which covered the Beatles' song "Let It Be" (March 1987).
+The recording featured Paul McCartney, Pepsi & Shirlie, Princess, Mel & Kim, Kate Bush and Bananarama.
 The final episode of Countdown aired on 19 July; the compère, Molly Meldrum, interviewed Hitchcock.
 Her music video for "Get Ready" was also broadcast.
-In August of that year Hitchcock anticipated working on her second single with Stock, Aitken, Waterman, "I'll just wait to see what happens after this next single.
+In August of that year Hitchcock anticipated working on her second single with Stock Aitken Waterman, saying, "I'll just wait to see what happens after this next single.
 They seem to like me, they've said I'm easy to get along with, and there is talk about an album."

 In March 1988 Wellham contrasted Hitchcock's music video for her single with Kylie Minogue's "I Should Be So Lucky" (December 1987) – both are produced by the UK trio – and found "one of their relatively memorable singles was [Hitchcock]'s 'Get Ready'.
 Her gimmick for that single was her shaven head.
 The reason that single was memorable was the threatening tone of [her] vocal.
 On this single, all Kylie has to offer is sweetness.
 Bad for the teeth, as it grates."

-Speaking of the lack of follow up single, Howells suggested that outcome was due to a lack of will from her Australian record company: "That was a Mushroom call, we just made the track."
+Speaking of the lack of follow-up single, Howells suggested that outcome was due to a lack of will from her Australian record company: "That was a Mushroom call, we just made the track."

-According to Australian musicologist, Ian McFarlane, "The gutsy singer had made her mark but, unfortunately, there was no follow-up and Hitchcock slipped from view."
+According to Australian musicologist Ian McFarlane, "The gutsy singer had made her mark but, unfortunately, there was no follow-up and Hitchcock slipped from view."
 During the mid-1980s Hitchcock was married to fellow Australian singer, Roger Hart (ex-Little Heroes).